 Your costs would drop.
 Massively.

 This is particularly true for manufacturers.
 Layer after layer of cost can come out of the system as you scale up production of a single product.
-Setup costs and downtime can be leveraged across progressively longer runs.
-Larger runs mean you can buy raw materials in larger batches from your suppliers, at a better cost.
-More volume running through fewer items decreases your average inventory and makes it turn faster, reducing carrying costs as a percentage of sales.
+Setup costs, downtime, and overhead expenses can be leveraged across progressively longer runs.
+Larger runs mean you can buy raw materials in larger batches from your suppliers, for lower direct costs.
+More volume running through fewer items decreases your average inventory and makes it turn faster, reducing carrying costs as a percentage of sales revenue.
 Production lines can be optimized for a single product.
+Sellers can be focused on building sales volume in a handful of items.

 The money literally rains out of your manufacturing plants.